Inoue, Kono to meet for super flyweight title | The Japan Times

 Inoue, who is a perfect 11-0 as a professional, isn’t approaching the fight any differently just because it’s against a Japanese opponent.

-“I’ll fight it just as any other fight I’ve fought,” Inoue said.
+“I’ll fight it just the same as any other fight I’ve fought,” Inoue said.
 “I believe that the mood at the arena will be a bit different, but that will only be my motivation.”

+Takuma Inoue will be getting his first shot at a world title.

-“We’ve been dreaming of becoming world champions as brothers since we were a little children,” said Takuma, who has posted an 8-0 record.
-“I’m absolutely motivated more than ever.”
+“We’ve been dreaming of becoming world champions as brothers since we were little children,” said Takuma, who has posted an 8-0 record.
+“I’m absolutely more motivated than ever.”

 Naoya said: “Takuma’s been in great shape and I’m looking forward to his fight, too.
 Technically, he’s better than me, so whether he wins it or not will depend on his heart.”

-IBF light flyweight champion Yaegashi (24-5, 12 KO) will be making his second title defense agianst an opponent who will be announced later.
+IBF light flyweight champion Yaegashi (24-5, 12 KO) will be making his second title defense against an opponent who will be announced later.

 The 33-year-old former champion at the WBA minimum and WBC flyweight divisions will fight for the first time since May.

-“It’s been a while since my last fight, but I’d like to show that I’m fine and I can still fight despite my age.”
+“It’s been a while since my last fight, but I’d like to show that I’m fine and I can still fight despite my age,” he said.

-London Olympic bronze medalist, in the bantam class, Satoshi Shimizu has also been put on the undercard for the event, and it will be his second professional fight.
+Satoshi Shimizu, a London Olympic bronze medalist in the bantam class, is also on the undercard for the event, and it will be his second professional fight.
 His opponent will be revealed at a later date.

 “I wasn’t as nervous as I thought I’d be,” Shimizu, 30, said of his pro debut, a victory against Lee In-kyoo of South Korea in September.
 “I enjoyed the fight.”